 Many thanks to Dale Durdunas for teaching me this great recipe!

 This article was posted on Monday, April 13th, 2009 at 6:27 pm and is filed under Breakfast and Brunch, Countries & Cultures, Holidays Around the World, Israel, Languages, Main Course, Passover, Recipes of the World, Savory Matzo Brei, Sweet Matzo Brei, USA, Yiddish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply